touchlab/kotlinx.coroutines/kotlin-native-sharing.md

 [Worker](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/-worker/index.html)
 API you can get a reference to single-threaded dispacher's worker using its [SingleThreadDispatcher.worker] property.

 A [Default][Dispatchers.Default] dispatcher on Kotlin/Native contains a single background thread.
+This is the dispatcher that used by default in [GlobalScope].
 There is currently no background thread-pool like on JVM.
 A [Main][Dispatchers.Main] dispatcher is properly defined for all Darwin (Apple) targets, refers to the main thread, and integrates with Core Foundation main event loop.